|

 The result should look like this.

 The last exercise demonstrated how you can use the options by adding text and/or combining them to give a better results.
-It is also possible to write as
+It's also possible to write as

 many rows as you need in the header or footer.